jadecobra/python_tdd_exercises/source/truth_table/projects/elevator.rst

 Elevator
 #################################################################################

-I want to make an **Elevator** that will :green:`True` to a floor when I push a button for the floor.
+I want to make an **Elevator Controller** that will :green:`MOVE` to a floor when I push a button for the floor.

 *********************************************************************************
 preview